anywhichway/lazui/docs/lazui.md

 testing, optimization, and improved documentation.
 In this case, don't be lazy ... join us and help out by [creating issues on GitHub](https://www.github.com/anywhichway/lazui/issues).

+## Documentation Conventions

+It is possible to completely modify the `lazui` namespace.
+Throughout the documentation, references to attribute directives will take the form `lz:<directive>` and sample code will use the standards compliant form `data-lz:<directive>`, but they could just as well be `data-myapp:<directive>` or even `myapp:<directive>`.

+Attribute Directive
+: A custom attribute that is used to make relatively minor modifications to the behavior of an element.
+For instance, `lz:src` is an attribute directive that loads content into an element.
+Elements can have multiple attribute directives.

+In some cases, the documentation will use `TypeScript` notation to make APIs clear, however, `lazui` is not written in `TypeScript`.

+Most of the JSON in this document is in [JSON5](https://json5.org/) format.
+This makes JSON easier to write and less error prone.
+See [Relaxed JSON Parser](#relaxed-json-parser) for more information.
+Unless you configure your version of `lazui` to use JSON5, you will need to modify the JSON in the examples to be valid JSON.

+Any time you see a CDN URL for `lazui` you could use just `/lazui` if you are running the [basic lazui server](#basic-server).

+If there are known issues, the document will describe the issue and provide a link to the details on GitHub.

+The document has realtime integration with GitHub.
+Any issues that have been logged and assigned where an anchor id in this document is referenced in the issue description will be highlighted in the document along with a link back to the issue on GitHub.
+This is accomplisged with the `lazui` component `git-issue-ref`.
+See [Single Page Components](#single-page-components)

 ## Installation

 ### CDN